William D. Johnson (CEO)

 William Dean "Bill" Johnson (born January 9, 1954) is an American attorney and businessman.
 He is a retired president and CEO of the Pacific Gas and Electric Company, as of June 2020.

 Early life

 Bill Johnson was born on January 9, 1954.
-He attended Pennsylvania State University, where he played football as an offensive lineman, but did not earn a degree.
-He later graduated from Duke University summa cum laude with a bachelor's degree in history.
-He also obtained a J.D. degree from the University of North Carolina at Chapel Hill in 1982.
+He played football, basketball and track at Kane Area High School in Kane, Pennsylvania and was class president three years at Kane Area High School in Kane, Pennsylvania.
+He was a pre-med student at Pennsylvania State University and was a backup center for the Penn State Nittany Lions football team in 1972 and 1973.
+He did not earn a degree from Penn State, but later graduated from Duke University summa cum laude with a bachelor's degree in history and obtained a J.D. degree from the University of North Carolina at Chapel Hill in 1982.

 Career

 After graduating, he served as a law clerk on the U.S. Court of Appeals for the Fourth Circuit.
 He later worked as a partner in the Raleigh, North Carolina office of Hunton & Williams.

 He joined Progress Energy forerunner Carolina Power & Light in 1995.
 He became president of Progress Energy in 2005, and chairman and CEO in 2007.
 He remained the chairman, president, and CEO of Progress Energy until the company was bought by Duke Energy, in 2012.

 Per the merger agreement between Progress and Duke, he was slated to become CEO of the new combined company.
 Within an hour after the merger closed, he was removed as CEO by the new board, the majority of whom were legacy Duke Energy board members.
 The Los Angeles Times estimated that Johnson received $44 million as severance pay.